-This information is designed to give candidates who will be sitting a Part 2 examination guidance as to what to expect, both before the examination and on the days themselves.
+This information is designed to give candidates who will be sitting a Part 2 examination guidance as to what to expect, both before the examination and on the day.

 *Please note*.
-The Part 2 written examination will move to a single day format from the beginning of 2018.
-The new examination will consist of two, three hour papers each with 100 questions.
-The fee for the Part 2 written examination will remain the same as that for the Part 1 written examination.
+The Part 2 written examination moved to a single day format from the beginning of 2018.
+The new examination consists of two, three hour papers each with 100 questions.
 Click here for more information.

 Before the examination day: